yelog/i18n.nvim/README.md

 The plugin exposes `require('i18n').setup(opts)` where `opts` is merged with defaults.
 Common options:

-- langs: array of language codes, first is considered default
+- locales: array of language codes, first is considered default
 - files: array of file patterns or objects:
-  - string pattern e.g. `src/locales/{langs}.json`
+  - string pattern e.g. `src/locales/{locales}.json`
   - table: `{ files = "pattern", prefix = "optional.prefix." }`
 - func_pattern: array of Lua patterns to locate i18n function usages in source files

-Patterns support placeholders like `{langs}` and custom variables such as `{module}` which will be expanded by scanning the project tree.
+Patterns support placeholders like `{locales}` and custom variables such as `{module}` which will be expanded by scanning the project tree.

 ## How it works (brief)